 Fiona is in her fourth year as CFO of Currencycloud, the global payments platform that takes the complexity out of moving money cross-border.
-She originally qualified at KPMG; and throughout her career has taken senior finance roles in technology companies; particularly those with a focus on disruption in financial services… Big names on her CV include Mastercard and Cap Gemini, but her credits include a wide range of VC-backed ventures in mobile, payments and contactless.
+She tells prepaid card provider, Soldo, about originally qualifying at KPMG.
+Throughout her career she has taken senior finance roles in technology companies; particularly those with a focus on disruption in financial services… Big names on her CV include Mastercard and Cap Gemini, but her credits include a wide range of VC-backed ventures in mobile, payments and contactless.

 Currencycloud offers something new to the market which is very tangible: a tech-based platform for cross-border payments that can service the businesses that in turn service anyone – to make the process faster, cost-effective and more connected.
 I would see the £30 charge that was attached to, say, sending money to a friend in Canada, and the opportunity for change immediately resonated with me.
 There is a very clear product/market fit, and the business already had great growth and a strong brand.

 The content of the role mattered to me too: I have always taken fairly broad remits in order to broaden my skillsets, and when I took on the role, I was given Payment Operations and Compliance alongside the traditional CFO responsibilities.

 Another consideration for me was the culture of the company.
 The structure is flat: empowering but with accountability and really talented people that are respectful of each other.
 If I had to say it in one sentence, it’s “growth around a clearly defined market proposition and the clear ability of a team to execute on it.”